MSc Digital Business and Management

-You will experience a range of teaching approaches using the best methods available based upon lectures, seminars, labs and tutorials.
-The teaching on this course is supported by digital platforms where you will be able to access all teaching materials such as lecture recordings, annotated lecture slides, interactive digital documents, and access web whiteboards and Question and Answer websites that have links to your tutors.
+You’ll experience a range of teaching approaches using the best methods available based upon lectures, seminars, labs and tutorials.
+The teaching on this course is supported by digital platforms where you’ll be able to access all teaching materials such as lecture recordings, annotated lecture slides, interactive digital documents, and access web whiteboards and Question and Answer websites that have links to your tutors.

 All modules on this course have independent study.
-After your time in lectures, labs, seminars or tutorials, you are expected to use the remaining time allocated to each module reviewing teaching materials, doing research, and preparing coursework ready for submission.
+After your time in lectures, labs, seminars or tutorials, you’re expected to use the remaining time allocated to each module reviewing teaching materials, doing research, and preparing coursework ready for submission.

-At the end of each module, you will be assessed mostly by coursework.
+At the end of each module, you’ll be assessed mostly by coursework.
 For example, coursework includes writing reports and essays, creating posters and presentations, working in groups, and completing projects.
-For each module you will have the chance to test your knowledge with formative assessment that provides you with feedback before your formal submission.
+For each module you’ll have the chance to test your knowledge with formative assessment that provides you with feedback before your formal submission.

 - Degree Classification